Preetimal97/Outfit-Calculator/Analysis of HairLoss data with python/README.txt

 Code can be found in Hairfall.py

-Jupyter notebook can be found in
+Jupyter notebook can be found in Hairfall.ipynb

 Data can be found in PredictHairFall.csv